danipedro2006/Genetic-algorithms/README.md

 This version use OOP and print in the console fitness score values.

 3. GA to solve maze path finding.
 Use GA to solve maze path finding problem.
-The programm can ontain optimal solution (but not necessary) by simulating genetic hibridization and mutation.
+The program can obtain optimal solution (but not necessary) by simulating genetic hibridization and mutation.
 Rulette algorithm is used for selection.

 ## Screenshots
 GA to solve maze path finding.
 [Click-me!](https://github.com/danipedro2006/Genetic-algorithms/blob/master/src/maze%20solving%20GA/Screenshot.gif)

 ## Technologies
-* Java - version 1.8
+* Java - version 1.8;
+* java.awt.Color;
+* java.awt.Graphics;
+* java.awt.GridLayout;

 ## Status
-* Project is: under development.
+* Project is under development.

 ## Contact
-Created by @Danisoft Arad 2020(https://danipedro2006.github.io/) - feel free to contact me!
+Created by @Danisoft Arad 2021(https://danipedro2006.github.io/) - feel free to contact me!